 Issue: In this release, the remote assistance feature is not available on computers that run Windows 8 or Windows 8.1.

 Issue: If a recipient is automatically added to an alert notification, they may not always receive a notification.

 Workaround: To make sure that recipients will receive message notification, you should manually add recipients to alert notifications.

 This document is provided "as-is".
 Information and views expressed in this document, including URL and other Internet website references, may change without notice.

 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.
 You may modify this document for your internal, reference purposes.

 © 2012 Microsoft Corporation.
 All rights reserved.

-Microsoft, ActiveX, BranchCache, Excel, Forefront, IntelliMirror, Internet Explorer, MS-DOS, Silverlight, SpyNet, Windows, Windows Intune, Windows Live, Windows Server, and Windows Vista are trademarks of the Microsoft group of companies.
+Microsoft, ActiveX, BranchCache, Excel, Forefront, IntelliMirror, Internet Explorer, MS-DOS, Silverlight, SpyNet, Windows, Microsoft Intune, Windows Live, Windows Server, and Windows Vista are trademarks of the Microsoft group of companies.
 All other trademarks are property of their respective owners.